How much does it cost to sell through Amazon FBA?

 Understanding and complying with these tax laws and regulations will ensure that you avoid fines and penalties, and maintain smooth operations across different jurisdictions.

-Are you thinking about selling to customers in the USA?
 You’ll need to know whether you’ve established a nexus.
 A nexus is a presence in a state that will require you to collect and remit sales tax in that state.

 As Amazon FBA creates a physical presence for sellers, due to their inventory being stored in Amazon’s fulfilment centres, this could establish a nexus in multiple states.